Cloud-PG/interLink/README.md

 - $SIDECARURL -> the URL to allow InterLink to communicate with the Sidecar module (docker, slurm, etc).
 Do not specify port here.
 Overwrites SidecarURL.
 - $SIDECARPORT -> the Sidecar listening port.
 Docker default is 4000, Slurm default is 4001.
 - $SIDECARSERVICE -> can be "docker" or "slurm" only (for the moment).
 If SIDECARPORT is not set, will set Sidecar Port in the code to default settings.
 Overwrites SidecarService.
+- SBATCHPATH -> path to your Slurm's sbatch binary.
+Overwrites SbatchPath.
+- SCANCELPATH -> path to your Slurm's scancel binary.
+Overwrites ScancelPath.
 - $TSOCKS -> true or false, to use tsocks library allowing proxy networking.
 Working on Slurm sidecar at the moment.
 Overwrites Tsocks.
 - $TSOCKSPATH -> path to your tsocks library.
 Overwrites TsocksPath.